Since September: 2021-2022: Concert tours and original music

 The Empty Seats Tour, released on 7 May 2021 on BBC One, is a three-part web series.
 The series came on when Andrea Hamilton, founder of ModestTV, contacted the band and told them there was an opportunity to document the band as they embark on a tour with one striking attribute: They are playing at some of the UK's most iconic venues, but in front of empty seats rather than sold-out crowds.
 BBC stated that the series is a preparation for their prize to support Little Mix on their postponed Corona-restricted nationwide tour in 2022.
 The Empty Seats Tour sees the boys play at Coventry's Ricoh Arena, Salford Lad's Club in Greater Manchester, and a finishing performance at the rooftop of the Tate London along with a pit stop in Blackpool.

 Following their Empty Seats Tour, the band announced their first public headline shows.
 An intimate tour around three venues in the UK, this time with filled seats.
 On 8 September 2021, they played in front of an audience in Notthingham in The Bodega, as well as venues at The Grace in London and The Deaf Institute in Manchester.

 The group had also announced their first Single Let You Go which was officially released on 6 August.
 Those that pre-saved the single on Spotify had the chance to win a pair of tickets to their September Tour and meet the band.

 On 5 November, the group announced their second single 11:11 which was released on 11 November.

 On 30 January, the group announced their third single All The Broken Hearts which was released on 4 February.

 While Since September supported Little Mix during the Confetti Tour, they played their new song All Of The Stars during the tour dates where they announced its release on 13 May.

 On 15 April, Since September released 10 tour dates of their 2022 United Kingdom Tour on their social media accounts.
 The tour will start on 1 October and end on 18 October.

-On 1 June, Jacob Fowler announced his departure from Since September.
+On 1 June, Fowler announced his departure from Since September.
 The group stated they would continue as a three-piece and proceed with their UK tour.
 However, three months later on 7 September, the group announced they were disbanding after the tour.
 The tour was reduced to four remaining dates and marked their farewell tour.